front-depiction/kOS-AGS/README.md

 ### Plane Configuration:

 - The primary plane must house a CPU running `AGScontroller.ks`.
-- Missiles should be affixed to the plane via a decoupler.
+- Missiles should be affixed to the plane via a decoupler and equipped with a cpu running `AGSadvanced.ks`.

 ### Missile Configuration: